-Our favourite and most commonly used is a decorative covered hood.
-This type of range can be integrated in the cabinetry design which will either create a seamless wall of cabinetry or create e a powerful statement piece in your kitchen.
+A decorative covered hood is our favourite and most commonly specified.
+This type of range can be integrated into the cabinetry design which will either create a seamless wall of cabinetry or create a powerful statement piece in your kitchen.
 We love using this option because we can have fun with details like height, width, colour, making it ornate, or with simple clean modern lines.
 A big bonus is that it completely hides the stainless steel appliance so it’s the perfect option when paired with brass hardware and accents.

 Photo by Jillian Lare

 We’ve come to two solutions that avoid the bulky structure of an island hood.
 A ventilation system that is a little more uncommon but fixes the problem is a downdraft hood.
-This type is placed behind the cooktop and recessed into the cabinetry.
+A downdraft hood is placed behind the cooktop and recessed into the cabinetry.
 It elevates from the countertop to be used only when you need to run the fan.
-This could be a great solution for small kitchens or to avoid any obstructed hood ranges in the middle of your kitchen.
+This could be a great solution for small kitchens or to avoid any obstructions in the middle of your kitchen.
 It is also a great solution when it is impossible to run direct ductwork through the ceiling.

 Photo by Property Brothers.

-A more common range hood is the one that fits snuggly under cabinet the cabinetry, yet is still somewhat exposed.
+A hood that fits snuggly under the cabinetry yet is still somewhat exposed is definitely a more common option.
 This is a very effective option for small kitchens considering the upper cabinet can use the storage for smaller items like spices.
 This still gives your kitchen a clean look without having something too imposing!